GBP to USD Exchange Rate — Live Converter & Today's Rate

 Established: 1913

-The US Dollar is the world primary reserve currency, used in approximately 88% of all global forex transactions daily.
+The US Dollar is the world primary reserve currency, involved in approximately 88% of all global forex transactions and underpinning most international commodity pricing.

 Why is GBP/USD called Cable?